Hugh Hendry: Background and career

 Hendry was born in Glasgow, Scotland, in 1969; he grew up in the city's Castlemilk district and graduated from Strathclyde University in 1990 with a BA in economics and finance.

 In 1991, Hendry joined the Edinburgh investment management firm, Baillie Gifford.
 He has been highly critical of EU regulatory policy.

-After Baillie Gifford he worked briefly for Credit Suisse Asset Management.
+After Baillie Gifford, Hendry worked briefly for Credit Suisse Asset Management.
 Following a chance meeting with Crispin Odey, Hendry joined Odey Asset Management in 1999.
 "It was a meeting of minds," Hendry said.
 "He checked my references, got the message that I was a troublemaker, and said, 'You're one of us, you're one of the pirates'."

 He learned the art of "momentum investing" and was responsible for managing a range of funds from the Eclectica Fund to more than a $1 billion of long-only European mandates, including the award-winning Odey Continental European Fund. "(Odey) taught me how to manage money," Hendry said.
 "More than that, he taught me how to misbehave.
 Misbehaviour is all about curiosity, how you invoke and think about change, which is very necessary in the management of money."

 Hendry once said to an interviewer: "To my mind, the three most important principles when it comes to investing are Albert Camus's principles of ethics: God is dead, life is absurd and there are no rules."
 He suggested that a great fund manager was defined by "an ability to establish a contentious premise outside the existing belief system, and have it go on and be adopted by the rest of the financial community".